Modern Physics Formula for NEET 2026 Exam

 $\nu = \dfrac{3 \times 10^8}{500 \times 10^{-9}} = 6 \times 10^{14}$ Hz

-This calculates threshold frequency from work function:
+7. This calculates the threshold frequency from the work function:

 $\nu_0 = \dfrac{\phi}{h}$